An Algorithm Explained

 - Get in a taxi.

-- When your plane arrives, call my cell phone.
+- When your plane arrives, use your cell phone to call your friend.

 - Take the shuttle to the rental car place.